RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)
 * `lineSpacing` - type: FLOAT
-    - Controls the space between lines (as a multiple of font height).
+    - Controls the space between lines (as a multiple of the font height).
     - Minimum value is `0.5` and maximum value is `3`
     - Default is `1.5`
 * `indicators` - type: STRING